The Power Of We: 5 Benefits of Retail Partnerships

-Have you ever considered partnering with another online retailer to sell your products?
-After a long silence, you answer: “I already have my own eCommerce site.
+Have you ever considered building retail partnerships to sell your products?
+After a long silence, you may answer: “I already have my own eCommerce site.
 Why would I send consumers to a retailer site to purchase my products rather than my own site?!”
-You wouldn’t be the only brand to have this opinion.
+You wouldn’t be the only brand to have this opinion of retail partnerships.
 But hear us out before you make up your mind completely.

 We know it may seem counter intuitive to send your customers away from your site to purchase your products, especially when you already have eCommerce capability on your site.
-However, teaming up with other eCommerce retailers can result in a win-win outcome for both of you.
-In fact, when done right, eCommerce partnerships can result in a plethora of benefits for your business.
+However, retail partnerships with other eCommerce retailers can result in a win-win outcome for both of you.
+In fact, when done right, these partnerships can result in a plethora of benefits for your business.

 The “Power of We,” as Jonathan Tisch, Chairman of Loews Hotels, describes the practice, is becoming an increasingly effective way to optimise your eCommerce strategy.
 In fact, according to our research, offering consumers more choice, including partner retailers in your Buy Now options can help capture an additional 1-2% conversion rate on visitor traffic that would usually bounce off your website.